yukoba/nd4j/getstarted.md

 # <a id="3-maven">3.
 Maven</a>

 ### What it is
-Maven is an automated build tool for Java projects (among other [things](http://maven.apache.org/what-is-maven.html)), that basically knows where the latest version of the libraries (ND4J .jar files) are, and downloads them automatically into your computer, ready to reference.
+Maven is an automated build tool for Java projects (among other [things](http://maven.apache.org/what-is-maven.html)), that basically knows where the latest version of the libraries (ND4J .jar files) are, and downloads them automatically to your computer, ready to reference.

 ### Why you need it
-Maven will allow you to install both ND4J and Deeplearning4j projects with a single command.
-Moreover, it integrates with the Integrated Development Environments ([IDE](#4-ide-for-java)), which you will install later (see below).
+Maven will allow you to install both ND4J and Deeplearning4j projects easily.
+Moreover, it works well with Integrated Development Environments ([IDE](#4-ide-for-java)) such as IntelliJ.

 Again, if you really know what you are doing, and do not want to install Maven's, you can find the .jar files in our [downloads](downloads.html) page.
 For an expert user it might be faster, but more complicated due to dependencies.